Signposts

-in Manchester, Connecticut, before I became a teenager.
+in Manchester, Connecticut before I became a teenager.
 Once or twice a year

 a storm came through and left enough new snow on the streets for the town to

-and sometimes the stars would align and the late evening radio would bring
+cancel school; this was called a snow day.
+Sometimes the stars would align and the late evening radio would bring

 the news of school districts closed on the morrow.
 Barring early notice

-during a storm, I would awake before dawn and hold my ear to the radio as
+of storm closings, I would awake before dawn and hold my ear to the radio as

 the announcer repeated the names of towns and school districts that